perepechko-alex/greatestgamesofalltime/README.md

 3. Run `make start_server_dev` to start the application.
 By default, it will run on `localhost:5000`

 #### Deployment
-1. Run `make run_import` to import any changes to the CSV files
+1. To generate `data/out/ggoat.db` and/or import any changes made to the CSV files, run `make run_import`
 2. Run `make start_api` to start the Flask API.
 3. Run `make start_server_deploy`
 4. To export to static files (without deploying), run `make export_static`